Skip to main content

 # END OF FILE

 The following is the template policy file for Software Raid configuration.
-For the latest template policy file, refer to RAID_SW_new.ini in OneCLI binary.
+For the latest template policy file, refer to RAID_SW_new.ini in OneCLI windows binary.

 # Sample template to configure RAID volumes with Intel RSTe Software RAID and Intel(R) virtual RAID using